apaulinhamd/Deep-Neural-Networks-For-Clogging-Detection/README.md

 It is important to highlight that, due to data confidentiality, we do not have authorization to disclose the database used in this project.

-UPDATE: In the "Final Code" Folder: there are the Jupyter Results obtained by ConvLSTM with the application of Post-Processing Heuristics
+UPDATE: In the "Final Code" folder: are the Jupyter Results obtained by ConvLSTM with the application of updated Post-Processing Heuristics.

 # Project Objective: